i18n-site/md/en/README.md

 > In ancient times, when languages were one, humanity built a tower reaching to the heavens, a portal to God's domain, proclaiming mankind's might.
 >
 > God declared, "Men unite as one tribe, with a shared tongue, and this tower is but a prologue.
-Now they achieve their desire, and no reverence will remain."
+Now they achieve their desire, and there will be no more fear."
 >
 > Thus, God descended, scattering people to different corners, use different languages.
 >